This hands-on review of the ACCELQ test automation and test management tool includes the installation process, functionalities, etc:

 => Website: ACCELQ Website

-ACCELQ’s approach is similar to Behavior Driven test automation, with the development mirroring the business processes within the application.
-The design-first approach which the tool enables during test development is interesting and there are subtle ways in which it promotes modularity and reusability of test cases.
+ACCELQ’s adopts Behavior Driven test automation, with development mirroring the business processes within the application.
+The design-first approach enabled by the platform during test development aligns with demands in the testing world today and it also actively promotes modularity and reusability of test cases.

-Having created test cases spanning UI and API calls, it determines how this tool could achieve seamless automation across a complex enterprise technology stack.
+Having created test cases spanning UI, Mobile, Desktop and API calls, it determines how this tool could achieve seamless automation across a complex enterprise technology stack.
 Various workflows in the tool reflect enterprise-grade maturity and it is Agile & DevOps ready straight out of the box.

-ACCELQ offers native integration with all the leading tools in the DevOps space and in the time spent on the evaluation, we can integrate with an instance of Jira and Bamboo without any complexity.
+ACCELQ offers native integration with all the leading tools in the DevOps space and in the time spent on the evaluation and can easily be integrated with an instance of Jira, Bamboo Azure DevOps Pipeline, Team City, Circle CI, etc.

-The integration process itself was simple and the information flow between the tools was inarguable, thorough.
+The process is simple and the information flow between the tools is thorough.

 Getting Started With ACCELQ

-ACCELQ is a SAAS offering delivered both on cloud and on-premise models.
-Once the accounts are set up on the cloud, all it took is the click of a link in an email to get started.
+ACCELQ is a SAAS offering delivered both on cloud and on-premises models.
+Once the accounts are set up on the cloud, all it takes is the click of a link in an email to get started.
 Out-of-the-box support is also available for SSO against leading IDPs, but here, we chose to set up our trial with ACCELQ’s native authentication.

 Before jumping into the functionalities of the tool, let’s see a couple of simple initial set up steps: